fp7-netide/Engine/ryu-backend/README.md

 ```
 Where IP_ADDRESS is the IP address of the machine where the Ryu and the shim layer are running.
 The IP address specification is not needed when Ryu and Mininet are running on the same machine.

-Once the Ryu shim is running and listening on TCP port 41414, the backend can be started with:
+Once both Core and Ryu shim are running, the backend can be started with:

 ``` ryu-manager --ofp-tcp-listen-port 7733 ryu-backend.py tests/simple_switch.py```